 An app like Google Maps will let you know if these alternatives are available for your intended destination.

-Should I rent a car for a day trip from Florence to the Tuscan countryside?
+Should I get a car rental for a day trip from Florence to the Tuscan countryside?

 Yes.
 The best option for a day trip from Florence to the Tuscan countryside is to rent a car because then you can visit the many beautiful villages and towns of the Tuscan region that normally would be impossible to visit if you were using a train.

-Should I rent a car for the Amalfi coast?
+Should I get a car for the Amalfi coast?